Students from the Research Opportunities Program share their experiences from the field.

 - Build peer connections with fellow ROP students as you acquire new knowledge together

-- Have the opportunity to share your work at the bi-annual Research Fair — an exciting highlight of the program
+- Have an opportunity to share your work at the bi-annual Research Fair — an exciting highlight of the program

 Who is Eligible to Participate?